team

 Every entry-point skill carries an argument-hint field in its frontmatter (Claude Code skills frontmatter) that documents the expected $ARGUMENTS shape.

 Each downstream skill (team-research and beyond) treats $ARGUMENTS as an artifact directory — typically the path printed by the previous phase’s completion message.
-Standalone modes still exist: a partial skill invoked without an artifact directory (or with a free-form description) bootstraps the missing upstream artifacts inline.
+For the 8 directory-consuming skills (team-research, team-design, team-structure, team-plan, team-worktree, team-implement, team-pr, eng-design-doc-review) the docs/plans/<id>/ argument is optional: each resolves the directory through a three-tier chain — explicit $ARGUMENTS → newest-mtime convention discovery (filtering by ID_RE / PHASE_FILES, ported from hooks/session-start-recover.mjs as a POSIX ERE translation, and the skill’s required predecessor artifact) → AskUserQuestion (called by the orchestrator/entry-point skill itself — not by a subagent; subagents use the agent-open-questions envelope protocol instead).
+Standalone modes still exist: a partial skill invoked with no resolvable directory (or with a free-form description) bootstraps the missing upstream artifacts inline rather than hard-erroring.

 Methodology skills (loaded by agents, not directly invoked)